 c.
-The Appendix and the Addendum.
+The Appendix and the Addendum

-Appellants represented by counsel must file both an appendix and an addendum.
+Appellants represented by counsel must file three paper copies of an appendix.
 The appendix provides each member of the panel with a copy of record material needed for full consideration of the issues.
-The addendum duplicates carefully selected portions of the appendix in order to provide the court with a readily accessible condensation of the relevant record.
-For example, if the appendix includes jury instructions, only the instruction actually at issue in the appeal should be set forth in the addendum.
+The addendum is submitted electronically for filing with the brief and duplicates carefully selected portions of the appendix in order to provide the court with a readily accessible condensation of the relevant record.
+For example, if the appendix includes jury instructions, only the instruction involved in the appeal should be set forth in the addendum.
 If the appendix contains a long contract, only the paragraph directly related to the issue on appeal should be included in the addendum.
-The addendum may not exceed fifteen pages, excluding the district court or agency orders and opinion and the magistrate judge's report and recommendation.
+The addendum may not exceed fifteen pages, excluding the district court or agency opinion and the magistrate judge's report and recommendation.
+Once the addendum has been submitted and is filed by the clerk's office, paper copies of the addendum should attached to the back of the paper briefs, although separately bound paper addenda are permitted.

-In addition to a paper copy of the addendum, the court requires counsel to file an electronic version of the addendum.
 Counsel can find additional information about the electronic version of the addendum in 8th Cir.
 R. 28A(g)(5).

 d.
-Exhibits.
+Exhibits

 Pursuant to 8th Cir.
 R. 10A, appellant must ensure that all trial exhibits are forwarded to the clerk's office.
 If the exhibits are retained by the district court, appellant should request that the district court submit them to the clerk of the court of appeals.
 If appellant has retained the exhibits, appellant should submit one copy of a separate appendix with all trial exhibits.
 Exceptions to this rule in the case of unusually bulky or large exhibits should be discussed with the clerk.
-In criminal cases, evidence such as firearms and drugs should be filed only with leave of court.
+In criminal cases, evidence such as firearms and drugs should be filed only with leave of the court of appeals.